Lotta Faust: Vaudeville

-Marriages
+Faust was among the most notable performers, along with Ada Overton Walker, Eva Tanguay, Vera Olcott, La Sylphe, Gertrude H. Hoffman, Ruth St. Denis, Mademoiselle Dazie, Julian Eltinge, and Fanny Brice, of a Salome dance during the "Salomania" craze in America.

+Personal life

 Faust was married twice.
 Her first husband was Paul Schindler, a musical director, whom she divorced in 1902.
 In the 1900 census, the couple are listed as living with the Green family as boarders.
-Her second husband was singer and comedian Richard Ling, who she wed shortly after divorcing her first husband.
-However, in between marriages Faust conducted affairs with other men.
-John Barrymore in recalling her is quoted as saying that he "used to grab a lotta back", this when dancing with the actress and because Faust had a penchant for wearing dresses with large open backs.
+Her second husband was singer and comedian Richard Ling, whom she wed shortly after divorcing her first husband.